makrai/notes/ethayarajh19-how-contextl-geo-bert-elmo-gpt-emnlp.md

 * Contextualized representations are anisotropic in all non-input layers
 * the greater the anisotropy, the narrower this cone (Mimno and Thompson, 2017)
 * almost all layers of BERT, ELMo and GPT-2
-  * The only exception is ELMo’s input layer, which [consists of] static character-level embeddings without using contextual or even positional information (Peters+ 2018)
+  * The only exception is ELMo’s input layer, which consists of static character-level embeddings without using contextual or even positional information (Peters+ 2018)
-* Contextualized representations are generally more anisotropic in higher lays
+* Contextualized representations are generally more anisotropic in higher layers
   * average cosine similarity between uniformly randomly words is
     * roughly 0.6 in layers 2 through 8 but
     * increases exponentially from layers 8 through 12